nulmer-student/crawler/README.md

   - `user`: Database user.
   - `password`: Database password.
 Leave blank if none.
   - `host`: Database host.
-  - `database`: Which database to use on the host.
+  - `database`: Database to use on the host.

 ## Writing Your Own Interface